 You must earn at least 54 graduate CSD credits to be eligible for the Master of Science in Communication Sciences & Disorders.
 At least 15 credits must be earned in courses with numbers of 700 or greater ("graduate only" credits).
-The last page of the CSD Graduate Degree Plan is designed to track completion of these requirements.

 A maximum of nine graduate-level transfer credits is permitted with approval of the student's advisor.
 A grade of B or better is required in any transfer course accepted for credit toward a master's degree.
 During the first meeting with your advisor, discuss any transfer credits you have earned.
 A form (found on Graduate Studies website) is used to seek approval for transfer credits to be applied toward your master's degree.
 Once completed, the form is sent to the Associate Dean of the College of Education & Human Sciences and then on to the Graduate Office.